16 Days of Action Against Gender-based Violence

 Click for more

-Outreach envelopes are available at the Outreach poster in the Narthex.
-Please place your donation in the special November envelopes and place it in the donation boxes, in the collection, or give it to a warden.
-Donations to this ABM project are tax deductible.
-Place your donation in a November envelope and place it in the donation boxes, in the collection, the Cathedral Office Monday-Friday, or give it to a warden.
-If you need a receipt, please provide your contact details on the envelope.
-Using electronic banking, make a bank transfer to BSB 034 003 Account No.385378.
-Please narrate your deposit “Outreach 11” and email outreach@stjohnscathedral.com.au to inform us of your deposit, (including the amount), and provide your postal/email details for the receipt.
-For other forms of payment (including credit card), please phone the cathedral office during normal business hours Monday-Friday (07 3835 2222).
-Cheques should be made payable to ABM-A. ABM will provide receipts after our totals have been received early in the new year.
-Thank you. |
+Donations are tax deductible.
+ABM-AID envelopes are available at the Outreach Board in the Narthex.
+Please place your donation in one of these (or your own clearly marked) envelope and give it with your offering, place it in the Donations Box, give it to a cathedral warden, or to the Cathedral Office Monday-Friday.
+If you wish to receive a receipt, please write your name and address clearly on the reverse of the envelope.
+Using electronic banking, make a bank transfer to BSB 034 003 Account No:385378; please narrate your deposit “Outreach 03” and also email outreach@stjohnscathedral.com.au to inform us of your deposit (include the amount), and to provide your postal details for the receipt.
+For other forms of payment, please phone the cathedral office [(07) 3835 2222] during normal business hours Monday-Friday.
+Cheques should be made payable to ABM Lenten Appeal.
+The ABM-AID will provide receipts after they receive our total donation in April.
+Thank you.